SWITCH edu-ID is your persistent identity to access all federated services.

 - Check if the e-mail address is one that you have added to your SWITCH edu-ID account

-- Many services accept only the primary e-mail address - make sure you use this one
+- Many services accept only the contact e-mail - make sure you use this one

 - If necessary make a password reset and try again

-If you access a service for the first time the information (attributes) that are sent this specific service are shown and you are asked to agree that they are released.
-If you wish this question will be asked everytime yu access a service not only the firt time.
+If you access a service for the first time, the information (attributes) that are sent to this specific service are shown and you are asked to agree that they are released.
+If you wish, this question will be asked everytime you access a service and not only the first time.

-How do I see that I can trust a page/service and enter my e-mail and password for login without danger (phishing etc.)?
+How do I see that I can trust a page/service and enter my e-mail and password for login without risk (phishing etc.)?

 If you use your SWITCH edu-ID the authentication (login) is done via the Identity Provider of SWITCH edu-ID.
 The URL that you see in the address window of your browser has the form https://login.eduid.ch/idp/...
 This address grants you are on the right page and that you can enter your credentials.